why Seanergy Maritime Holdings Corp. [SHIP] is a Good Choice for Investors After New Price Target of $1.88

 Maxim Group have made an estimate for Seanergy Maritime Holdings Corp. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on October 07, 2021.
 The new note on the price target was released on March 31, 2021, representing the official price target for Seanergy Maritime Holdings Corp. stock.
 On May 22, 2019, analysts decreased their price target for SHIP shares from 10 to 4.

 Seanergy Maritime Holdings Corp.
-[SHIP] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 7.48.
-With this latest performance, SHIP shares gained by 4.55% in over the last four-week period, additionally plugging by 8.69% over the last 6 months – not to mention a rise of 4.81% in the past year of trading.
+[SHIP] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.35.
+With this latest performance, SHIP shares gained by 2.80% in over the last four-week period, additionally plugging by 3.96% over the last 6 months – not to mention a rise of 10.08% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Seanergy Maritime Holdings Corp.
 [SHIP] shares currently have an operating margin of +42.58 and a Gross Margin at +52.49.
 Seanergy Maritime Holdings Corp.’s Net Margin is presently recorded at +27.01.